Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 At first, your loved one may be able to stand only briefly.
 If the legs are weakened by the stroke or from disuse, holding on to parallel bars may help.
-Leaning against a counter or a walker can also help the patient stand longer.
+Leaning against a counter or a walker can also help the person stand longer.
 He or she can prepare to relearn walking by shifting weight from one foot to the other.

 Align your loved one’s head, shoulders, and hips.